STARTBODY

 Tefl-certificate

-Mark Crocker Alumni Experiences Teaching Ideas Although all parts of a lesson are important, the engage phase (or warm up) may be the most important.
-The engage phase is the departing point of the lesson, where you need to draw the attention of the students away from other occurrences of the day and make them focus on learning the English language.
-Choosing an activity to grab the students' attention can be a challenge, as it needs to work within just a few minutes.
-Through various studies, music has shown to be an activity which utilizes many parts of the brain at once, and therefore is a great activity to “jump start” the brain, and get students to focus more quickly.
-This post was written by our TEFL certification graduate Paul V. Please note that this blog post might not...
+Elizaveta Pachina Teaching Ideas Although all parts of a lesson are equally important, the "engage phase" may be the most important.
+The “engage phase” is the departing point of the lesson, and where you will focus the attention of the students away from the other occurrences of the day, and make them focus on learning the English language.
+Choosing the activity in which to grab the students' attention can be a challenge, as it must grab the students’ attention within one or two minutes.
+The best types of activities are those in which students are fully engaged in a cognitive, critical thinking process.
+Through various studies, music has shown to be an activity which utilizes many parts of the brain at once and therefore is a great activity...
 [Read more]

 More results for: Easiest Way To Get Teaching Certification